m-viehl/lunar-cave/README.md

 - Controller support
 - mobile controls
 - cave of the day; at least print seed (and version?) to console
+    - implement an own RNG (only for cave generation!)
 - leaderboard
     - see ipad notes
     - send only key timestamps